Reclassification of English Learner Students

 Reclassification Procedures and Criteria

-California’s reclassification criteria are set forth in EC Section 313 (f) and 5 CCR Section 11303.
-LEA reclassification procedures shall be reviewed by the school district advisory committee on programs and services for EL students including the IEP team, if applicable, as identified in 5 CCR Section 11308(c)(6) and 30 CFR 300.324(a)(2)(ii).
-A professional with training and expertise in second language acquisition who understands how to differentiate between the student’s ELP and how the student’s disability impacts language development should be part of the team for EL students with disabilities (34 CFR §300.321(a)).
+California’s reclassification criteria are set forth in Education Code (EC) Section 313 (f) and Title 5, California Code of Regulations (5 CCR) Section 11303.
+Local educational agency (LEA) reclassification procedures shall be reviewed by the school district advisory committee on programs and services for English learner (EL) students including the IEP team, if applicable, as identified in 5 CCR Section 11308(c)(6) and 30 CFR 300.324(a)(2)(ii).
+A professional with training and expertise in second language acquisition who understands how to differentiate between the student’s English language proficiency (ELP) and how the student’s disability impacts language development should be part of the team for EL students with disabilities (34 CFR §300.321(a)).

 LEAs are required to use the following four criteria to establish reclassification policies and procedures:

-- LEAs must use Summative ELPAC results as the required state assessments for English language proficiency (ELP) administered.
-LEAs shall use Overall PL 4 as the determination that a student has met the ELP assessment criterion.
+1. LEAs must use Summative ELPAC results as the required state assessments for ELP) administered.
+LEAs shall use Overall Performance level (PL) 4 as the determination that a student has met the ELP assessment criterion.

 Criterion 1 Overview